-How the week was distributed across sectors
+How the week built

 | Stock | Sector | Move | Setup |